Education Research Current About VU Amsterdam NL

 • Grades

 Grades you obtain within the UvA-VU collaboration are automatically shared.
 You do not need to take any action yourself to do this.
 For other collaborations or if a course is not part of your Joint Degree programme (extra-curricular), the grade may not be exchanged.
 The grade can then be registered for inclusion in your programme if you submit a certified grade list to the main institution.
 Only after approval from the examination board will the grade be processed.
-At the VU, you can request permission using this form.
+At VU Amsterdam, you can submit externally achieved results.

 • Canvas, email, course schedule